Sujai1/hybrid-discovery/README.md

 ---

-## Citation
+## Reference

-If you find this code useful in your research, please cite the paper as follows:
+If you find this paper/code useful in your research, we kindly ask you cite the paper as follows:

 ```bibtex
 @inproceedings{hiremath2024hybrid,